Monitoring programme FAQs

 What are some ways I can prevent friendly fraud?

-Friendly fraud is not easy to spot at charge creation, since it’s often the legitimate cardholder making the payment.
-The best way to prevent these types of disputes is to collect as much information as possible at charge creation, clearly communicate shipping times and/or billing terms, require the cardholder to agree to the terms of service, ship only to verified billing addresses, and/or require a signature upon delivery of goods.
+Friendly fraud is not easy to spot at charge creation, since it's often the legitimate cardholder making the payment.
+The best way to prevent these types of disputes is to collect as much information as possible at charge creation, clearly communicate delivery times and/or billing terms, require the cardholder to agree to the Terms of Service, only deliver to verified billing addresses and/or require a signature upon delivery of goods.

 What about other types of chargebacks?

-Less common disputes can indicate either that your statement descriptor is not recognizable or customers are confused by the way they’re billed.
-Often these will make up a small percentage of your total disputes.
+Less common disputes can indicate either that your statement descriptor is not recognisable or that customers are confused by the way they're billed.
+Often, these will make up a small percentage of your total disputes.
 However, if any of these are one of the top three reasons, it could be an indication that some other issue is the root of the problem.

 Fraud